JanuszPelc/januszpelc.github.io/README.md

 ### Width Knob

-The **Width Knob** adjusts the width of a stereo signal (side loudness), ranging from -100% (fully mono) to +100% (triple the original width), with a default setting of 0% (unaltered).
+The **Width Knob** adjusts the width of a stereo signal (side loudness), ranging from -100% (fully mono) to +100% (double the original width), with a default setting of 0% (unaltered).
 To widen a mono signal, which lacks side information by definition, use the dedicated **Stereoize Knob**.

 > [!TIP]
 > To improve coherency in the stereo image, try reducing the width of wider sounds and panning them to distinct positions in the stereo field.